Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Contact Information by County

-State and local well construction permits are required for all water supply wells installed in Iowa.
-For private water supply wells - wells that serve less than 25 individuals - the construction permits are managed by the Iowa DNR Private Well Program and your local
+Well construction permits are required for all water supply wells installed in Iowa.
+For private water supply wells - wells that serve less than 25 individuals or fewer than 15 water service connections - the construction permits are managed by the Iowa DNR Private Well Program and your local

 county environmental health offices.

-In general, your local county will issue private well construction permits, but in some cases, the Iowa DNR will work with participating counties to collect permitting information and then perform the well construction permitting at the state level.
+In general, your local county will issue both state and county private well construction permits, but in some cases, the Iowa DNR will work with participating counties to collect permitting information and then perform the permitting at the state level.

 Examples of well types that require a private well construction permit include: